PhyloNext/phylonext.github.io/docs/post.md

 For example, you may use a free and open source application [`QGIS`](https://qgis.org/en/site/) to open a GeoPackage file.
 ![GeoPackage and OSM in QGIS](assets/GeoPackage_QGIS.webp){ align=left }

+Alternatively, it is possible to open the GeoPackage file using R or Python.
+Below, there are two basic examples on how to load the file.
+Depending on the specific requirements of the analysis, you may need to perform additional steps such as spatial transformations, querying, or more complex plotting.
 ## Results exploration with Biodiverse program

 `Biodiverse` is a program for the spatial analysis of diversity which performs all the hard work for PhyloNext.